stoyky/stoyky.github.io/content/blog/melee_tracing_ue5/index.md

 }
 ```
 When the animation notification ends, we do some cleanup to empty out the vectors that were used in the
-tracing, and notify to the SkeletalMeshComopnent that the animation has ended.
+tracing, and notify to the SkeletalMeshComponent that the animation has ended.
 ```C
 void UMeleeAnimNotification::BranchingPointNotifyEnd(FBranchingPointNotifyPayload& BranchingPointPayload)
 {